-Adventure Associates is delighted to be chartering the classical 20 passenger riverboat M/S Dorinha and invite you to join our exploratory voyage to the exotic Amazon River.
+Adventure Associates is delighted to be chartering the classical 18 passenger riverboat M/S Dorinha and invite you to join our exploratory voyage to the exotic Amazon River.

 |PRICES per person

 Join Manaus, Brazil

 Welcome to Manaus!
-On arrival you will be met by a representative of Adventure Associates and transferred to your hotel on the banks of the Rio Negro.
-The rest of the day is at your leisure.
+On arrival you will be met by a representative of Adventure Associates and transferred to your hotel.
+The rest of the day will be at your leisure.

-Following an expedition briefing we head downstream to encounter the “wedding of the waters”, where the tea coloured waters of the Rio Negro share the same channel with the brownish waters of the Solimões river, resulting in a striking visual phenomenon called the “Meeting of the Waters.”
-The combined tributaries form the Amazon River, without mixing for more than 9 kilometres, as they join the main Amazon River.
+The “Wedding of the Waters” is where the tea-coloured waters of the Rio Negro share the same channel with the brownish waters of the Rio Solimões.
+This meeting is due to the different speed, temperature and density of the two tributaries as they run side by side without mixing for more than 6 kilometres, forming the main Amazon River.

 Tefé town was once known as the old village of Ega, where the famous English naturalist, Henry W. Bates lived for many years in the mid 1800’s.
-Bates was most famous for his expedition to the rainforests of the Amazon with Alfred Russel Wallace, starting in 1848.
-Wallace returned to England in 1852, but lost his collection of specimens on the return voyage when his ship caught fire.
-When Bates arrived home in 1859 after a full eleven years, he had sent back over 14,712 species on three seperate ships.
-Most of Bates specimens were insects, of which 8,000 were believed new to science.
+Bates was most famous for his expeditions to the rainforests of the Amazon with Alfred Russel Wallace, starting in 1848.
+Wallace returned to England in 1852, but lost his entire collection of specimens on the return voyage when his ship caught fire and sank.
+When Bates arrived home in 1859 after a full eleven years, he had sent back over 14,712 specimens on three seperate ships.
+Most of them were insects, of which 8,000 were believed new to science.
 Bates recorded his findings in his best-known work,The Naturalist on the River Amazons.